-Email is based around the use of electronic mailboxes.
+The use of an email is based around the use of electronic mailboxes.
 When an email is sent, the message is routed from server to server, all the way to the recipient's email server.
-More precisely, the message is sent to the mail server tasked with transporting emails (called the MTA, for Mail Transport Agent) to the recipient's MTA.
+More specifically, the message is sent to the mail server tasked with transporting emails (called the MTA, for Mail Transport Agent) to the recipient's MTA.
 On the Internet, MTAs communicate with one another using the protocol SMTP, and so are logically called SMTP servers (or sometimes outgoing mail servers).

-The recipient's MTA then delivers the email to the incoming mail server (called the MDA, for Mail Delivery Agent), which stores the email as it waits for the user to accept it.
+The recipient's MTA then delivers the email to the incoming mail server (called the MDA, for Mail Delivery Agent) that stores the email as it waits for the user to accept it.
 There are two main protocols used for retrieving email on an MDA:

-- POP3 (Post Office Protocol), the older of the two, which is used for retrieving email and, in certain cases, leaving a copy of it on the server.
+- POP3: Post Office Protocol, the older of the two, which is used for retrieving emails and, in certain cases, leaving a copy of them on the server.

-- IMAP (Internet Message Access Protocol), which is used for coordinating the status of emails (read, deleted, moved) across multiple email clients.
-With IMAP, a copy of every message is saved on the server, so that this synchronization task can be completed.
+- IMAP : Internet Message Access Protocol, which is used for coordinating the status of emails (read, deleted, moved) across multiple email clients.
+With IMAP, a copy of every message is saved on the server, so that the synchronization task can be completed.

-To use a real-world analogy, MTAs act as the post office (the sorting area and mail carrier, which handle message transportation), while MDAs act as mailboxes, which store messages (as much as their volume will allow) until the recipients check the box.
-This means that it is not necessary for recipients to be connected in order for them to be sent email.
+To use a real-world analogy, MTAs act as the post office (the sorting area and mail carrier) that handle message transportation, while MDAs act as mailboxes that store messages (as much as their volume will allow) until the recipients check the box.
+This means that it is not necessary for recipients to be connected in order to receive an email.